cipriyan/CNode/README.md

   We strongly encourage/appreciate your help.
 Please go ahead and fork it ;-)

 ## Note
-  This application doens't intend to provide any best approach as of now.
+  This application doesn't intend to provide any best approach as of now.

 [express]: http://expressjs.com/
 [datastax]: http://www.datastax.com/